By the way, total bombshell Latina woman, then a bonus lovely young Black woman. Who has it better than me?

 The writer, Shmarya Rosenberg of FailedMessiah.com, begins the piece thus:

 "[Michael].
 Vecchione is a proud and confident fellow.
 As recently as 2006, he declared in a court affidavit that “I and I alone determined the course of our investigation.”
 He insisted, “I still have a clear recollection of it.”
 Under questioning by Mr. Collins’s lawyer last month, Mr. Vecchione suffered rapid memory loss.
 Asked why his signature appeared to be forged on key documents, and asked about all manner of irregularities, Mr. Vecchione took rhetorical refuge in a forest of iterations of “I don’t recall.”
-He says these words over 300 times.…"
+He says these words over 300 times.…"And need I mention the Sam Kellner lawsuit?

-I'd put my favorite Ben Stern quote here, but that would just be mean
+I'd put my favorite Ben Stern quote here, but that would just be mean.

 In other news...Mike's soda ban went into the gutter, as you all well know - Bloomberg's ban on big sodas is unconstitutional: appeals court I'm not gloating.